Key takeaways:

 Out-of-date designs

 However, updating outdated websites doesn’t necessarily mean a complete do-over.
-Product redesign may involve modernizing graphics, typography, UI elements, or other features that feel antiquated and replacing them with something fresh and contemporary.
+Product redesign may involve modernizing graphics, typography, or the user design interface, replacing outdated elements with something fresh and contemporary.

 Negative feedback